markwal/OctoPrint-GPX/README.md

     * Click "Plugin Manager" on the left side
     * Click the "Get More..." button
     * Find GPX in the list and click "Install"
-    * Restart octoprint (octopi puts a command on the "System" menu)
+    * Restart octoprint (if you're using OctoPi: System.Restart from the menu bar)
     * Refresh your browser

 5. Set some settings.